elliottw/elliottw.github.io/docs/advanced/making plugins.md

 }
 ```

 All transformer plugins can be found under `quartz/plugins/transformers`.
-If you decide to write your own transformer plugin, don't forget to re-export it under `quartz/plugins/transformers/index.ts`
+If you decide to write your own transformer plugin, don't et to re-export it under `quartz/plugins/transformers/index.ts`

 A parting word: transformer plugins are quite complex so don't worry if you don't get them right away.
 Take a look at the built in transformers and see how they operate over content to get a better sense for how to accomplish what you are trying to do.